 The feeling of freedom associated with Vama Veche is gone

-Now there are more streets, more houses, more people.
-The oldest street, the one leading from the national road to the beach is called the main street and maybe there were another two or three paved streets.
+Now there are more streets, more houses, and more people.
+The oldest street, the one leading from the national road to the beach, is called the main street, and maybe there were another two or three paved streets.

 Enjoy it or leave it.
 That’s what it always meant to me.
 And now it’s time to leave.
-As any travel: it’s about the experience and not the place.
-But the place has changed, the people have changed, the experience is different.
+As with any other travelling experience, it’s about the experience and not the place.
+But the place has changed, the people have changed, and the experience is different.

 The beach is not the best one from the Black Sea, the sand resembles more like shells and stones, and the water is not the best if you are not a good swimmer.

 Yes, it’s quite famous, but its fame came at a price.
-A price every one of us pays, once we set our foot there.
+A price every one of us pays once we set foot there.

 This used to be a bohemian place.
 Today is another overpriced tourist trap.
 It’s sad to see this, but I will always have my memories.
 Maybe it’s time to make new ones.
 Now I’m searching for a new place to enjoy the Romanian Seaside.